Keyboard shortcuts

 • entry_point.tmx: The .tmx file that the game loads when the level is loaded.
 It can point to other .tmx files with their own names, but it must be named this.
 A level is not considered valid and will not show up in the level select without this.

-• name: The name of the level as shown on the Level Select screen.
-This one isn’t strictly required as the game can fall back to showing the filename.
+• name: The contents of this file contain the name of the level as shown on the Level Select screen.
+If this file is missing, the game will display the filename instead.

 Global Scripts